daniel3735928559/guppy/README.md

-* Include `guppy/keyboard.js`,`guppy/guppy.js` (in that order) as well as `lib/katex-modified.min.js` and `lib/katex.min.css` files in your page as in the example above.
+* Include `guppy/keyboard.js`,`guppy/guppy.js` (in that order) as well as `lib/katex-modified.min.js` and `lib/katex.min.css` files in your page.

-* Pass the appropriate path to `guppy/transform.xsl` to `Guppy.guppy_init`
-  as in the example above.
+* Pass the path to `guppy/transform.xsl` to `Guppy.guppy_init` as in the example above.
 This only needs to happen once per page.

 * For each div that you want turned into a Guppy instance, call `new Guppy()` passing in as the first argument either the Element object for that div or its ID.

+## Frontend Usage

+The use of the editor frontend itself is documented in index.html.

 ## API Reference

-The use of the editor frontend itself is documented in index.html.

 The primarily useful items in the Guppy object are: